simonw/datasette-openai/README.md

 limit 10
 ```

+## openai_strip_tags(text)

+Sometimes it can be useful to strip HTML tags from text in order to reduce the number of tokens used.
+This function does a very simple version of tag stripping - just removing anything that matches `<...>`.

 ## Development

 To set up this plugin locally, first checkout the code.
 Then create a new virtual environment: